 16 What equipment is required to successfully administer and support ISPROUT?
-Technology is required for teachers.
+Teaching the class while the primary classroom educator administers direct assessment items Technology is required for teachers.
 Data can be entered through the KReady web page or app.
 The app is not supported on cell phones.
-Detailed technology guidelines are posted on KReady .
+Detailed technology guidelines are posted on KReady.
 17 Can ISPROUT be used to determine a need for special education services or eligibility?
 ISPROUT can be used by schools as a component of the initial evaluation process to help determine a need for special education services.
 It cannot be the sole determination for eligibility, but may be used to aid in the decision-making process.
 Early care and education programs can use ISPROUT results to discuss and share concerns with parents, directing them to their local schools for testing.
 18 If I administer ISPROUT, do I still have to give the KRI?
-Yes, On My Way PreK programs that currently administer the KRI must continue to do so for the 2024-2025 year.
+Yes, On My Way PreK programs that currently administer the KRI must continue to do so.
 Programs may opt-in and voluntarily choose to also administer ISPROUT, and it will be provided free of charge; but the KRI is the required assessment for On My Way Pre-K.